Now Reading

 Midday: Lunch in the Sky

 Make your way to the Eiffel Tower area just in time for an unforgettable lunch reservation.
-Ascend the Eiffel Tower not by the crowded public lift, but via a private elevator that whisks you to the Michelin-starred Le Jules Verne restaurant on the Tower’s second level.
-Welcomed into an elegant dining room designed by star architect Aline Asmar d’Amman, you’ll be seated by a window with a panoramic view that literally takes your breath away – all of Paris is at your feet, from Sacré-Cœur on distant Montmartre to the Arc de Triomphe and beyond.
-Chef Frédéric Anton’s team crafts contemporary French cuisine worthy of the setting.
-Enjoy courses like delicate sea bass with citrus foam or perfectly cooked veal medallions accompanied by seasonal vegetables sourced from local marchés.
+Ascend the Eiffel Tower not by the crowded public lift, but via a private elevator that whisks you to the two-Michelin-starred Le Jules Verne restaurant on the Tower’s second level.
+Welcomed into an elegant dining room designed by star architect Aline Asmar d’Amman, you’ll be seated by a window with a panoramic view that takes your breath away.
+All of Paris is at your feet, from Sacré-Cœur on distant Montmartre to the Arc de Triomphe and beyond.
+Chef Frédéric Anton’s team crafts a contemporary French tasting menu worthy of the setting, with courses like delicate sea bass with citrus or perfectly cooked veal accompanied by seasonal vegetables sourced from local marchés.
 Each plate is as refined as any top Parisian restaurant, but here the real garnish is the view.
-As you sip a fine Burgundy and delight in a beautifully plated dessert (perhaps the chocolate soufflé, a house specialty), the Eiffel Tower subtly sways ever so slightly in the breeze – a gentle reminder that you are suspended in a once-in-a-lifetime dining locale.
+As you sip a fine Burgundy and delight in a beautifully plated dessert (perhaps the chocolate soufflé, a house specialty), the Eiffel Tower subtly sways ever so slightly in the breeze, a gentle reminder that you are suspended in a once-in-a-lifetime dining locale.

-After lunch, step out onto the Eiffel Tower’s observation deck (accessible directly from the restaurant level) to fully appreciate the 360-degree vistas.
-In daylight, you can see the Grand Palais’s glass dome, the serpentine Seine, and the geometry of Haussmannian boulevards.
+After lunch, linger over the 360-degree vistas.
+In daylight you can pick out the Grand Palais’s glass dome, the serpentine Seine, and the geometry of Haussmannian boulevards.
+If you wish to explore the Tower’s public viewing decks afterward, book those tickets separately, as a restaurant reservation covers your meal alone.
 Capture those photos and revel in the moment: enjoying haute cuisine in the Eiffel Tower is a Paris memory few can claim.

 Back on ground level, take a leisurely walk across the river to the Place du Trocadéro for the classic postcard-perfect angle on the Eiffel Tower.
 It’s the ideal spot for a quick photo op if you desire a snapshot with the Iron Lady.
-Perhaps reward yourself for climbing all those Tower steps (if you did) with a stop at Carette, the art deco café at Trocadéro known for its delicate pastries and excellent people-watching.
+Perhaps reward yourself with a stop at Carette, the art deco café at Trocadéro known for its delicate pastries and excellent people-watching.
 A scoop of artisanal ice cream or a café crème here, enjoyed on the terrace with the Eiffel Tower in full view, makes for a delightful palate cleanser.

 Afternoon: Exclusive Encounters and Shopping Sprees